Sula Islands Regency

 The Sula Islands Regency (Kabupaten Kepulauan Sula) is one of the regencies in North Maluku province of Indonesia.
-It covers a land area of 3,338.67 km2 and consists of two of the three large islands comprising the Sula Archipelago, together with minor adjacent islands.
-These two islands are Sulabesi (formerly Sanama) and Mangoli (formerly Mangole).
-The third island, Taliabu, was split off from the Sula Islands Regency in 2013 to form a separate regency.
+It was originally formed on 25 February 2003, when it encompassed the three large islands comprising the Sula Archipelago, together with minor adjacent islands.
+However, the largest and most westerly of the three, Taliabu, was split off from the Sula Islands Regency on 14 December 2012 to form a separate regency.

-Pre-Indonesian Independence saw the Sula Islands also known as the Xulla Islands, with Taliabo as Xulla Taliabo, Sanana as Xulla Bessi, and Mangoli as Xulla Mangola.